Welcome to Screen Stories: A Watcher's Introduction

 at the time, and watching had become a whole experience in itself.

-don't.
 I have done the same for many other games like What Remains of Edith

 Finch, Firewatch, Fears to Fathom, Layers of Fear, Detroit: Become Human, and